olesnyak/GenerativeAI/README.md

 Table of Contents

     Introduction
-    Features
     Installation
-    Usage
-    Contribution Guidelines
-    License
+    Examples
+    Android Tests

 Introduction

-StringUtil is a utility Java class designed to validate strings based on specific criteria.
-It utilizes a single regular expression to enforce:

-    Maximum string length (passed as a parameter) Presence of at least one uppercase letter, one lowercase letter, one digit, and one special character from a predefined list
-    Absence of any whitespace characters
+StringUtil - String Validation Utility for Android Overview

+StringUtil is a utility class that provides advanced string validation functionalities.
+This includes checking the string against various security requirements and constraints, making it useful for validating passwords, tokens, or any other secure strings.
 Features

-    Maximum Length: Validate if a string's length is within the maximum limit.
-    Character Types: Ensure a string contains various types of characters like uppercase, lowercase, digits, and special characters.
+    Validates that the string length falls within a given limit.
+    Checks for at least one uppercase letter, one lowercase letter, one digit, and one special character.
-    Whitespace Check: Ensure a string does not contain any whitespace characters.
+    Verifies that the string doesn't contain any whitespace characters.

 Installation

-To use the StringUtil class, copy the source code into your Java project.
-Make sure you have Java 1.8 or higher installed on your machine.
+Simply copy the StringUtil.java file into your Android project's java/com/yourpackage/utils/ directory.
 Usage
-Import the Class

-Import the StringUtil class into your Java file:
+Here's how to use the validateString function in your Android app:

 java

-import path.to.StringUtil;

-Call the validateString Function

-Use the validateString function to validate your string.
+boolean isValid = StringUtil.validateString("Valid1#", 20);

+if (isValid) {
+    // Proceed with logic
+} else {
+    // Show an error message
+}

+Parameters

+    str (String): The string to validate.
+    maxLength (int): The maximum allowable length of the string.

+Return Value

+    Returns true if the string meets all the criteria.
+    Returns false if it fails any of the conditions.

+Examples

 java

-Boolean result = StringUtil.validateString.apply("YourString", maxLength);

-Replace "YourString" with the string you wish to validate and maxLength with the maximum allowable length for the string.
-Example:

-java
+boolean isValid1 = StringUtil.validateString("Valid1#", 20);  // Returns true
+boolean isValid2 = StringUtil.validateString("invalid", 20);  // Returns false

-Boolean result = StringUtil.validateString.apply("Abc$1", 10);
+boolean isValid3 = StringUtil.validateString("TooLongString1#", 10);  // Returns false

-This will return true because the string meets all the criteria.
-Contribution Guidelines

-Feel free to contribute to this project by opening a Pull Request or an Issue.
-Please follow the coding standards used in the existing source code.
-License

-MIT License.
-See LICENSE for more details.
+boolean isValid4 = StringUtil.validateString("With Space1#", 20);  // Returns false

+Unit Tests

+Unit tests are available in the StringUtilTest.java file.
+They cover various edge cases and can be run to verify the functionality of StringUtil.
+Running Unit Tests

+In Android Studio, right-click on the StringUtilTest.java file and choose Run 'StringUtilTest'.
+Android Tests

+Android-specific tests can be found in StringUtilAndroidTest.java.
+These tests include checking for edge cases specific to Android use-cases.
+Running Android Tests

+In Android Studio, right-click on the StringUtilAndroidTest.java file and choose Run 'StringUtilAndroidTest'.